eGC1 and Grant Runner Attachments

 |Attached On||Displays the date and time that the attachment was added to the eGC1.|

 Delete a Document

-You can only delete an attachment if the eGC1 is in Composing status or in Withdrawn status if no approval actions have occurred.
+You can only delete an attachment for a standard eGC1 if the eGC1 is in “‘Composing” or “Withdrawn” status and no approval actions have occurred.
 That is, when no one has approved, marked as watched, added a comment, or returned the eGC1.
 If the conditions allow, the system displays a Delete link to the right of the file information.
 Selecting Delete removes the attachment from this eGC1.

-Note: On a Grant Runner eGC1, you are allowed to delete files when the eGC1 is in Withdrawn or Returned status if the file is not a required one.
+Note: On a Grant Runner eGC1, you are allowed to delete files from a Grant Runner form when the eGC1 is in “Composing,” “Withdrawn,” or “Returned” status if the file is not a required one.

 Update an Existing Document

 The Update link will only appear after a reviewer has approved, marked as watched, added a comment, or returned the eGC1 and the eGC1 has a status of “Withdrawn” or “Returned”.
 Selecting Update allows you to attach a newer version of a current document.
 You can display the prior versions of the updated file by clicking on the arrowhead to the left of the Description.
 Only the most recent version of an attached file is submitted.